Jul 20, 2002

 RAY: This guy has a new house built.
 As luck would have it, his entire backyard is just dirt, and he's planning on having a big Fourth of July celebration.
-So he goes to the local nursery, and he says to the guy, "Look, I've got to buy some grass seed, because it's almost June 1 and I've got to have this party on the Fourth of July weekend.
+So he goes to the local nursery, and he says to the guy, "Look, I've got to buy some grass seed," he said, "because it's almost June 1 and I've got to have this party on the Fourth of July weekend.
 I want a yard full of grass!"

 TOM: Yeah.
 "Sod," they tell him.

-RAY: And the customer says, "You're sure you did the math correctly?"
-The nursery guy says, "I'm telling you -- plant one of these and in 30 days, you'll have a full lawn in your backyard."
-And the customer says, "Great, but just to be on the safe side, I want two."
+RAY: And the guy says, "You're sure you did the math correctly?"
+The guy says, "I'm telling you -- plant one of these and in 30 days, you'll have a full lawn in your backyard."
+And he says, "Great, but just to be on the safe side, I want two."

 So, the question is: If in fact one would give him a lawn in 30 days, what day must he apply the arrester spray to stop it from subsuming his car, his garage and his kids if he uses two grass plugs?